Switzerland, a maritime nation

-- About 65 companies (Shipping and Shipping services companies), geographically distributed across 12 Swiss cantons, the main ones being Geneva, Zurich, Basel, Vaud, Ticino et Zug;
+- Approximatively 65 Shipping companies and Shipping services companies, located in 12 cantons, most of them being based in Geneva, Zurich, Basel, Vaud, Ticino and Zug.

-- Major players such as the second largest container-ship operator in the world, MSC, but also companies such as Massoel, Suisse-Atlantique, ABC Maritime or Swiss Maritime Services.
+- The headquarters of major players in this sector, such as the second largest container-ship operator in the world, MSC, but also companies such as Massoel, Suisse-Atlantique, ABC Maritime or Swiss Maritime Services.

 An opportunity for the shipping industry in Switzerland